computeman/Phase-3-CLI/README.md

 ## Setup

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pipenv install` and `pipenv shell`.
 3. Initialize the database by running `python init_db.py`.
-4. Run the CLI application using `python cli_app.py`.
+4. Run the CLI application using `python cli_app.py` and the corresponding CLI command.

 ## Usage Examples